kowainik/org/style-guide.md

     <code goes here>
 ```

-In other cases place `=` sign on the same line where function definition is.
+In other cases, place an `=` sign on the same line where the function definition is.

 Put operator fixity before operator signature: